eucp-project/data-catalogue/README.md

 sources and provides additional context and documentation.

 The data catalogue makes it possible to explore pre-generated maps and other visualizations through intuitive controls.
-The underlying data is made available via Zenodo.
+The underlying data will be made available via Zenodo.

 The website has been built with [Nuxt](https://nuxtjs.org), using